These three historic inns around the River Region will take your next weekend trip to a whole new level of awesome.

 3. The Willcox

-Set in the midst of downtown Aiken, with a reputation for its equine-oriented interests, The Willcox is a haven for travlers and locals alike, drawn to the the hotel's undisputed standing as the "living room of the community."
+Set in the midst of downtown Aiken, with a reputation for its equine-oriented interests, The Willcox is a haven for travelers and locals alike, drawn to the hotel's undisputed standing as the "living room of the community."
 In addition to being named "Number One Resort Hotel in the South" by Travel and Leisure's 2016 World's Best Awards, the property's restaurant and spa have received their own awards and earned accolades for outstanding cuisine and service.